 True adaptability relies on making the changes that are appropriate to the unique situation.
 And, with a full arsenal of tactics to choose from, you’re better equipped than ever to decide what sort of response is appropriate for your business in these circumstances.

-Here are two businesses that have made comprehensive changes in order to adapt and thrive.
+Here are two businesses that have made sweeping changes to adapt and thrive.

 The Cheese Shop

 The Cheese Shop, a seller of gourmet cheeses, implemented a multi-faceted adaptation to the coronavirus pandemic.

 - It expanded its store offerings beyond cheese to include a broader range of regular groceries, pre-prepared sandwiches, and full meals.

 - It’s using its social media accounts to engage customers with videos of its tasty foods and announce daily specials.